steadylearner/react-easy-markdown/README.md

 We pass various **prefixes** with **its replacements** with data type **array of arrays**.

-Then, Inside `ReactMarkdown` module it will convert
+Then, Inside `MarkdownPreview` module it will convert
 ```md
 [Blog](s-/blog)
 [LinkedIn](l-/steady-learner-3151b7164)